18 Aug Calming the Emotional Storm: Essential Dialectical Behaviour Therapy Skills for Emotionally Dysregulated Clients

 - Build confidence in providing DBT-informed therapy in your practice

 This online workshop will give you instant access to 8 hours of video content, accessible via streaming on our website, as well as downloads for supplemental materials.
-You can view the course content in your own time.
-Note that access will expire 12 months after purchasing this course.
+You can view the course content in your own time, there is no time limit on access.

 A certificate of completion will be generated upon finishing the course and completing a short assessment quiz.
 If the certificate is not showing, please confirm you have marked all sections as ‘Complete’.
 Please consult your professional organisation/association to confirm whether you are able to claim any CPD points/hours for this online workshop.